Ron is the founding pastor of a church in Harrisburg, PA, and a graduate of Denver Seminary in Colorado.

 Did Miracles Really Happen the Way the Bible Says They Did?

-Most Christians believe that as incredible as some of the accounts in Scripture may look to modern eyes, they provide a reliable historical record of what actually occurred.
+Most Christians believe that as incredible as some of the accounts in Scripture may look to modern eyes, they provide a reliable historical record of what actually occurred in time and space.
 To such believers, the Bible literally is what it proclaims itself to be, the written word of God.
-And because the accounts of miraculous events in the Bible were inspired by God, we can have confidence that those episodes actually happened pretty much the way the Scripture says they did.
+And it was God Himself who ensured that the recorded reports were accurate.
+That‘s why people who believe the Bible have confidence that those miraculous episodes actually happened pretty much the way the biblical accounts say they did.

 What do you think?

 What the Bible Says About the Credibility of Its Reports

 The question of credibility is one the Bible itself anticipates and provides an answer for.
 The apostle John produced five of the New Testament’s twenty-seven books.
 In his introduction to one of those books, John wanted to make sure readers understood why they could trust his accounts.

 1 John 1:1-3 (NKJV) That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, concerning the Word of life- 2 the life was manifested, and we have seen, and bear witness, and declare to you that eternal life which was with the Father and was manifested to us- 3 that which we have seen and heard we declare to you, that you also may have fellowship with us; and truly our fellowship is with the Father and with His Son Jesus Christ.

 John’s point is that the accounts given by him and the other apostles (men who had been with Jesus throughout His earthly ministry) are entirely trustworthy because they are eyewitness reports.